 The control of noise in a building space to adequately support the communications function within the space and its effect on the occupants.
 The qualities of the building materials used to determine its character with respect to distinct hearing.

 A measure of rating building elements such as acoustical ceilings and acoustical screens for speech privacy purposes.
 AC values increase with increasing privacy.
 AC has replaced Noise Isolation Class (NIC) as the accepted industry standard performance value.
 NIC is based on hearing sensitivity rather than discernment of actual speech, which is the primary concern in open office layouts prevalent in acoustical design work.

 A measure of speech intelligibility influenced by an acoustical environment, and rated from 0.01 to 1.00.
 The higher the number, the higher the intelligibility of the spoken word in a sentence from 0 to 100%.

 Acoustical materials spaced apart can have greater absorption than the same amount of materials butted together.
 The increase in efficiency is due to absorption is due to more surface area on an acoustical panel, diffraction around the panels, and air space.

-Acronym for American Society of Testing and Materials
+Acronym for the American Society of Testing and Materials.

 A measure of sound pressure level designed to reflect the response of the human ear, which does not respond equally to all frequencies.
 To describe sound in a manner representative of the human ear’s response it is necessary to reduce the effects of the low and high frequencies with respect to medium frequencies.
 The resultant sound level is said to be A-weighted, and the units are in decibels (dBA).
 The A-weighted sound level is also called the noise level.